givery-technology/sample-test/README.md

   - group_id = 2 is company user.

 ### Q2.
 Implement event_list API for students
-- Login is not necessary
+- Login is not required
-- from parameter is required.
+- "from" parameter is required.
   - It specify the date list start from.
-- offset and limit parameter are option.
+- "offset" and "limit" parameter are option.

 ### Q3.
 Implement reserve and unreserve API
 - Login is required.